RTO-Websites/JavaScript-Style-Guide/README.md

 # JavaScript Style Guide

-PHP Style Guide to maintain readable code, that looks like it was written by one person, even if a whole team was working on it.
+JavaScript Style Guide to maintain readable code, that looks like it was written by one person, even if a whole team was working on it.
 Highly inspired by [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript/tree/8d2a83385795b8a3763890a344f9592e36ed9407/es5)

 ## Table of contents